 Strategies To Beat Food Allergy & Special diet Cooking Overwhelm

 Once I recognize I might be drowning in overwhelm, it's time to take pen to paper.
 I write EVERYTHING down that I think needs to get done.
 I go through the list and PRIORITIZE the most important things.
-I cross off things that others can do for me.
+During this time, getting the food allergy information straight is the priority.
+Which means I cross off things that others can do for me.
 For example, in my family, I do the cooking; but I have a great hubby and kids who will help with other jobs like laundry and supper clean-up.

 Next, I CLEAN the list which means REMOVE things that are not as important during the season of overwhelm.
 This spring that meant missing Parent Council meetings at school.
 At other times it might mean saying no to a commitment or removing other things from my plate.
 As hard as it is, I try to be as honest and thorough about removing non-priority tasks as I can.